Anatomy of the External Ear

 The external ear comprises three main parts: (i) the auricle or pinna, (ii) the external acoustic canal, and (iii) the tympanic membrane.

-(i) Auricle or Pinna
+1. Auricle or Pinna

 The auricle, or pinna, plays a important role in focusing and localizing sound waves from the environment.
 Apart from its lobule, the pinna consists of a single piece of yellow elastic cartilage covered with skin.
 The lobule contains adipose tissue, while the contour of the pinna is shaped by the configuration of its elastic cartilage.
 This cartilage also forms the outer one-third of the external acoustic canal.

+Clinical Relevance of the Pinna.
 In reconstructive surgery, cartilage from the tragus, perichondrium from the tragus or concha, and fat from the lobule are often used as grafts.
 Conchal cartilage is used to correct a depressed nasal bridge, and composite grafts of skin and cartilage are employed for repairing defects of the nasal ala.

+Surfaces of the Auricle.
 There are two surfaces of the auricle: the medial (inner) and the lateral (outer).
 The skin on the lateral surface is tightly bound to the perichondrium, while it is loosely attached on the medial surface.
 The medial surface attaches to the skull and is less significant.
 The lateral aspect is concave, with various prominences and depressions.

-Prominences and depressions of pinna:
+Prominences and depressions of the pinna:

 - The outside rim is called helix and it ends inferiorly at the lobule.